alanverresen/sh4-autosplitter/README.md

 - added versions to each script
 - last split is now delayed to include changes to ingame timer in last cutscene
-- added two separate installatino guides in a separate subdirectory
+- added two separate installation guides in a separate subdirectory

 ### Version 1.0.1 (2020 FEB 04)